subsquid/docs/docs/examples/evm/factory-example.md

 # start the database
 sqd up

-# starts a long-running ETL and blocks the terminal
+# builds the project, starts a long-running ETL and blocks the terminal
 sqd process

 # starts the GraphQL API server at localhost:4350/graphql